Stephanie Ruhle: Early life

-Her parents are Frank and Louise Ruhle, and she was raised in Park Ridge, New Jersey.
-She is a graduate of Lehigh University where she earned her bachelor’s degree in international business in 1997.
+Her parents are Frank and Louise Ruhle.
+She was raised in Park Ridge, New Jersey, and attended Park Ridge High School.
+She graduated from Lehigh University with a bachelor's degree in international business in 1997.
 As part of her major, she studied in Guatemala, Italy, and Kenya.
 Ruhle returned to Lehigh to give the 2017 commencement address.

 Career

-Prior to joining Bloomberg, Ruhle spent 14 years working in the finance industry.
+Before joining Bloomberg, Ruhle spent 14 years in finance.
 While in college, she spent a summer interning for Merrill Lynch.
-In 1997, she joined Credit Suisse where she spent six years working in hedge fund sales.
+In 1997, she joined Credit Suisse, where she spent six years working in hedge fund sales.
 During her time at Credit Suisse First Boston, she served as a vice president and became the highest producing credit derivatives salesperson in the United States.
 In 2003, Ruhle joined Deutsche Bank as a credit salesperson covering hedge funds.
 She ended her eight-year career there as a managing director in Global Markets Senior Relationship Management.
 While at Deutsche Bank, Ruhle founded the Global Market Women's Network to help women move into leadership roles at the company.

 Ruhle joined Bloomberg Television in October 2011, where she co-hosted a two-hour early morning program called Inside Track with co-anchor Erik Schatzker.
 In 2012, Ruhle and Schatzker joined Market Makers, a two-hour late morning program.
 Ruhle then co-hosted Bloomberg GO with David Westin before leaving the network.
-She has profiled figures including former New York City Mayor Michael Bloomberg, Goldman Sachs CEO Lloyd Blankfein, hedge fund managers Stanley Druckenmiller and David Tepper, NBA player Kobe Bryant, Donald Trump, chairman and CEO of JP Morgan Jamie Dimon, Martha Stewart, Sean Parker, former Vice President Al Gore, business magnate Russell Simmons, Masters winner Jordan Spieth, Miami Heat star Dwyane Wade, CEO and chair of Macy's Terry Lundgren, and music moguls Sean Combs and Kanye West.
+She has profiled figures including former New York City Mayor Michael Bloomberg, Goldman Sachs CEO Lloyd Blankfein, hedge fund managers Stanley Druckenmiller and David Tepper, NBA players Kobe Bryant and Dwyane Wade, Donald Trump, JP Morgan chairman and CEO Jamie Dimon, Martha Stewart, Sean Parker, former Vice President Al Gore, business magnate Russell Simmons, Masters winner Jordan Spieth, Macy's CEO and chair Terry Lundgren, and music moguls Sean Combs and Kanye West.

 In April 2012, Ruhle, along with Bloomberg reporters Bradley Keoun and Mary Childs, were the first reporters to break the story of the London Whale, the trader behind the 2012 JPMorgan Chase trading loss.
 Ruhle reported that Bruno Iksil, the London-based trader at JP Morgan, had amassed positions large enough to distort prices in the $10 trillion credit derivative market.

-In June 2013, Ruhle wrote a provocative response to Paul Tudor Jones’ comments on women in trading for the Huffington Post that elicited responses from both the media and financial industries.
+In June 2013, Ruhle wrote a provocative response to Paul Tudor Jones' comments on women in trading for the Huffington Post that elicited responses from both the media and financial industries.
 In October of that same year, Ruhle sat down with Martha Stewart to discuss social media, blogging, and the creation of the "lifestyle" category.

 In 2015, Ruhle produced and hosted Haiti: Open For Business?
-(2015), a documentary that explores Haiti’s emerging market five years after the country was hit by a devastating earthquake.
+(2015), a documentary that explores Haiti's emerging market five years after a devastating earthquake hit the country.
 Ruhle also appeared in Shark Land: A Mission Blue and Fusion Expedition (2015), which brings attention to the plight of sharks in Cocos Island, a national park off the shore of Costa Rica.